mikealexander/michaelalexander.io/_posts/2015-05-30-backbone-document-model.markdown

 model/collection structures by default; it's not possible to have a Backbone model which has Backbone models as properties of it.

-There is a few Backbone plugins which address this issue.
+There are a few Backbone plugins which address this issue.
 The one I chose was [Backbone-DocumentModel][documentmodel].
 This plugin even allows you to specify custom types as children of a particular model; so you can extend Backbone.Model and have that type as a property of another Backbone.Model implementation.